camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

 - Check pruned columns

-## Optimizing joins (Spark SQL)
+### Optimizing joins

 Join algorithms
-- Nested loop join: Universal algorithm.
+- **Nested loop join**: Naive algorithm that joins two tables by using two nested loops.
 Slow!
 O(n*m)
-- Hash join: More efficient O(n + m).
+- **Hash join**: Build a hash table with the smallest table and  loop over the other table to find the relevant rows by looking into the hash table.
+More efficient: O(n + m).
 Only supports equi-join.
-Hash table uses memory (can’t be used for huge tables)
+Hash table uses memory (can’t be used for huge tables).
+Does not support full-outer join
-- Sort-merge join: Between hash join and nested join O(n * log(n) + m * log(m)).
+- **Sort-merge join**: Sort the tables based on the join keys and then merge them.
+Complexity between hash join and nested join: O(n * log(n) + m * log(m)).
 Can be used for huge tables.
 Supports different join conditions (not only equi-joins).
 Join keys must be sortable.
 Can be slow when table size is small as it needs to shuffle and sort

 Types of physical plans
-- Broadcast join: Broadcasts smaller dataframe.
-It is fast as it does not shuffle or sort the data.
-Perform map side join
+- **Broadcast hash join**: Broadcast smaller dataframe to all worker nodes and use the hash join to perform the join.
+It is fast as it does not shuffle or sort the data. `spark.sql.autoBroadcastJoinThreshold` configures the maximum size in bytes for a table that will be broadcasted (default: 10485760)
-- Shuffle hash join: `spark.sql.join.preferSortMergeJoin` is False.
-Needs to shuffle, but not sort.
-Used when one side is ”much smaller” than the other so that a hash map can be build.
+- **Shuffle hash join**: Shuffle the data to get the same keys in the same executors.
+Implemented when `spark.sql.join.preferSortMergeJoin` is False.
+It should be used when one table is ”much smaller” than the other so that a hash map can be build on each executor.
 Will OOM if data is skewed.
-You can force it if you are sure
+You can force it if you need it
-- Sort-merge join (default): `spark.sql.join.preferSortMergeJoin` is True.
+- **Shuffle Sort-merge join (default)**:  Shuffle the data to get the same keys in the same executors and perform sort-merge-join.
+Used when `spark.sql.join.preferSortMergeJoin` is True.
 Default join implementation.
 Keys must be sortable
-- Broadcast nested loop join (?)
-- Shuffle nested loop join (?)

-`spark.sql.autoBroadcastJoinThreshold = 10485760`
-Configures the maximum size in bytes for a table that will be broadcast

-`spark.sql.shuffle.partitions = 200`
+- **Broadcast nested loop join**: Broadcast the smaller dataframe to all worker nodes and use the nested loop join.
+Useful for other joins different to equi-join and full outer join
+- **Shuffle nested loop join**: Shuffle the data to get the same keys in the same executors and use the nested loop join.
+Used when both tables are large and the keys are not sortable

+**Hints for optimization**:
+- When the smaller table fits completely into the memory of each executor, and the driver, use broadcast hint or tune `spark.sql.autoBroadcastJoinThreshold`
+- Consider forcing the shuffle hash join when the data is not skewed, and one table is smaller than the other
-Configures the number of partitions to use when shuffling data for joins or aggregations (Does not help with skewed data)
+- Configure the number of partitions to use when shuffling data for joins or aggregations with `spark.sql.shuffle.partitions = 200`  (Does not help with skewed data)

-`repartition(numPartitions, *cols)`
-Shuffles data uniformly (helps for large joins)
+- Shuffle data uniformly with `repartition(numPartitions, *cols)` (helps for large joins)

-Broadcast hint
+#### Broadcast hint
 ```
 from pyspark.sql.functions import broadcast
 df1.join(broadcast(df2), on="join_column")